 - Tell me about your child’s personality.
 What are they like?
 When kids are young, parents are the ones who know them best.
 Asking for the parents’ perspective on their personality is an important first step in getting to know the kids in your care, and will help you prepare for their joining your center.
-Showing interest in the child as a person will also reassure parents that their child will be treated as an individual.
+An open-ended question like this will show interest in the child as a person will also reassure parents that their child will be treated as an individual.

 - Tell me about your child’s interests.
 What gets them excited?
+Another great open ended question to ask parents.
 Introducing a child to a new environment can sometimes be tough, so you can make it easier on yourself by knowing the child’s likes and dislikes.
 Letting the child talk to the class about a favorite subject, play a favorite game, or connect with another child who likes the same things will help with a smooth transition.
 Plus, targeting your learning to kids’ interests will help make sure each child gets the most out of their education.

 - Tell me about your child’s dietary preferences.
 What is their favorite food?
 Kids can be picky eaters, so being prepared for each child’s preferences will avoid headaches and reduce stress at mealtimes.

 - Does your child have any allergies?
 Allergen-proofing your center can be challenging, so make sure you understand what types of exposure can cause a reaction and what precautions you’ll need to take to prevent one — as well as what steps you should take if a reaction does occur.

 - Tell me about your child’s learning needs.
 What areas can we help with?
 The ability to tailor your child care curriculum to different learning styles is a definite selling point for your center.
 Knowing a child’s strengths and weaknesses is the beginning of an education plan that helps them reach their full potential.